Sherwin Williams High Reflective White: a TRUE white paint color?

-When it comes to specifying white paint colours for my E-Design clients, High Reflective White is one that I refer to all the time.
+When it comes to specifying white paint colors for my E-Design clients, High Reflective White is one that I refer to all the time.
 Why?
 Let’s find out!

 High Reflective White is PRETTY DARN WHITE and is Sherwin William’s TRUEST, most genuine white paint color.

-High Reflective White is neither cold nor warm; it’s a neutral white paint colour with no noticeable hue.
+High Reflective White is neither cold nor warm; it’s a neutral white paint color with no noticeable hue.

 What’s the LRV of High Reflective White?

 High Reflective White has an LRV of almost 93.
 With an LRV THIS HIGH, it’s one of the most LEGIT WHITES on the market (learn more about LRV HERE).

 Not sure what LRV is?
 It could save your paint-lovin’ life – read all about it HERE.